spiceai/cookbook/postgres/connector/README.md

 spice run
 ```

-Follow the [quickstart guide](https://docs.spiceai.org/getting-started) to get started with the Spice.ai runtime.
+Follow the [getting started guide](https://docs.spiceai.org/getting-started) to get started with the Spice.ai runtime.

 See the [datasets reference](https://docs.spiceai.org/reference/spicepod/datasets) for more dataset configuration options.